mental health

 • It can help relax tense, achy muscles.
 Tools like massage, meditation, and deep breathing are great for easing stress-related muscle tension.

-Why Is Massage So Relaxing, Anyway?
+Why Is Massage So Relaxing?

 So, why exactly is massage so relaxing?
 Science has shown that the power of touch can trigger a cascade of physiological effects in the body — and this is what can bring on a sense of calmness and relief.

-To be more specific, a good massage can:
+To be more specific, a good massage:

-Activate the Relaxation Response
+Activates the Relaxation Response

 A moderate-pressure massage can have powerful effects on the parasympathetic nervous system.
 This is also known as the “rest and digest” system, made of a network of nerves that help the body relax after being stressed.